maaniv/starling-haxe/README.md

     git clone https://github.com/maaniv/starling-haxe.git

-Tell haxelib where your development copy of Starling is installed:
+Tell haxelib where your development copy is installed:

     haxelib dev starling-haxe starling-haxe

-To return to release builds:

-    haxelib dev starling-haxe

 To add it to an OpenFL project, add this to your project file: